 In addition, we provide a mechanism to customize NGINX configuration by means of Kubernetes resources, via Config Maps resources or Annotations.
 For example, you can customize values of the

-Benefits of the NGINX Plus Controller
+Benefits of the NGINX Plus with the Controller

 - Stability in a highly dynamic environment – Every time there is a change to the number of pods of services being exposed via Ingress, the Ingress controller needs to update the NGINX or NGINX Plus configuration to reflect the changes.
 With open source NGINX, you must change the configuration file manually and reload the configuration.
 With NGINX Plus, you can use the on‑the‑fly reconfiguration API to update the configuration without reloading the configuration file.
 This prevents the potential increased memory usage and overall system overloading that can occur when configuration reloads are very frequent.